Eva-Maria Bundschuh: Life and career

 In 1969 she moved to the opera house in Karl-Marx-Stadt.
 In 1986 she reported on this phase of her life to the daily Der Morgen: "I was the Third Lady, the 7th woman and the waitress carrying a tray across the stage and singing a sentence.
 Everything was important to me, even from the smallest tasks I tried to do something.
-But for a five-minute performance for a whole evening this big heart flutter - should that be all?"
+But for a five-minute performance for a whole evening this big heart flutter – should that be all?"

 Voice teacher Helga Forner accepted her as a pupil in 1972, and she won the highest award in the GDR National Opera Competition the same year.
-Her next position was in 1974 at the Hans Otto Theater in Potsdam where she worked first as mezzo-soprano.
-Under Peter Brähmig she switched to the soprano repertoire as a result of various colleagues' maternities.
-Her voice range which extended three octaves was a merit of Forner, who was her teacher for years to come.
+Her next position was in 1974 at the Hans Otto Theatre in Potsdam where she worked first as mezzo-soprano.
+Under Peter Brähmig she switched to the soprano repertoire as a result of tutoring by various female colleagues.
+Bundschuh's ability to sing higher than she had before (with a range now totaling three octaves) was also thanks to Forner, who was her teacher for years to come.
 During three years as mezzo-soprano, she portrayed Bizet's Carmen, Dorabella in Mozart's Così fan tutte and Princess Eboli in Verdi's Don Carlos).
-As a soprano, she appeared as the female characters in Offenbach's Hoffmanns Erzählungen, and in the title role of Verdi's La traviata.
+As a soprano, she appeared in Offenbach's Hoffmanns Erzählungen, and in the title role of Verdi's La traviata.

-She appeared as a guest at the Staatsoper Berlin from 1976.
+She appeared as a guest at the Berlin State Opera from 1976.
 When she appeared there in 1979 as Cleopatra in Handel's Giulio Cesare in the production of Erhard Fischer she made a breakthrough.
 She also appeared at the house as Marcellina in Rossini's Der Barbier von Sevilla and in 1979 as Freia in Wagner's Das Rheingold, staged by Ruth Berghaus and conducted by Otmar Suitner.
 She travelled with the ensemble to Japan.